samiribrh/holbertonschool-shell/basics/README.md

 **Overview:**

-This directory consist of files which contains scripts to work on Shell!
+This directory consist of files which contains scripts to navigate on Shell!

 **Files:**
 0-current_working_directory - The script for printing the current working directory.